-If the boiler is new or if the silo/auger has been totally emptied, fuel must be taken forward to the burner tube, by the auger.

-Press "Start" and hold it (the auger is running), then press "Stop".

-Check the amount added into the burner tube through the boiler door
+If the boiler is new or if the store has been totally emptied, fuel must be taken forward through the burner tube by the auger.
+When fuel has been added according to section 2.1.1, please press "START" for 1 to 2 minutes (the auger is running), then press "STOP".
+Check the amount added into the burner tube through the door to combustion room (see fig. 3)

-The burner tube must be app. /4 filled up.
+The burner tube must be $\frac{1}{4}$ to $\frac{1}{2}$ filled up, depending on type of fuel.
 See to that the fuel is equally distributed in the lower part of burner tube.

-Fig. 2- burner tube M20
+Fig. 3- burner tube M20

-2.3 Lightning the fire
+2.3 Lighting the fire